Mohammed-Feroz2245/ML_Main_Project/README.md

 - Docker
 - AWS ECR & ECS

-## Project Overview
+## 📌 Project Overview
-Predicts whether a student will complete an online course based on activity and device usage.
+This project predicts whether a student will complete an online course based on engagement and behavioral features.
+It includes data preprocessing, machine learning model training, and a REST API for inference.

 ## Tech Stack
 - Python